 Players often develop longer term partnerships and this can help with improvements in mental health and in reducing social isolation.

-Our club is very interested in promoting and developing the social side of bridge in additional to our existing competitive offer.
+Our club is very interested in promoting and developing the social side of bridge in addition to our existing competitive offerings.

 |